nemonik/hands-on-DevOps/README.md

    For an example, see my taiga Dockerfile [ansible/roles/taiga/templates/Dockerfile.j2](ansible/roles/taiga/templates/Dockerfile.j2) on line 22 where I `apt clean`.
 5. Avoid running the container’s process as root.

-   See my taiga Dockerfile [ansible/roles/taiga/templates/Dockerfile.j2](ansible/roles/taiga/templates/Dockerfile.j2) lines 79 - 80 and 96 - 102.
+   See my taiga Dockerfile <https://github.com/nemonik/taiga/blob/master/Dockerfile> lines 71 - 77 .

    That said, a number of containers don’t come this way and would require your time to refactor resulting in something you’ve forked and now must carry applying upstream changess unless you can convince upstream to go your way.
-Also, some extenrnal applications rely on a container running at root.
-Drone CI for one wants the containers you orchestrate your pipelines with to run as root.
+Also, some external applications rely on a container running as root.
+Drone CI for one needs to run as root to orchestrate your pipelines.
 Jenkins container slaves are likely the same way, but I need to verify.
 6. Harden your Docker configuration as per an InSpec compliance profile, such as https://github.com/mitre/docker-ce-cis-baseline and https://github.com/dev-sec/cis-docker-benchmark or if you are using another container runtime either find one for the runtime or write your own compliance profile.
 7. Doing item-6 will require you to make use of a notary (https://github.com/theupdateframework/notary) and private Docker registry (e.g., https://hub.docker.com/_/registry, https://hub.docker.com/r/sonatype/nexus3).
 I’ve written Ansible IaC to deploy Notary and it was a real pain in the butt to figure it out and took my countless hours, because the documentation is to put it plainly, "Sh!t."
 It would seem, they (i.e., whoever owns Docker Enterprise now) wants you to use Docker Enterprise vice getting Notary up and running with Docker CE.
 8. Put your application development through a CICD pipeline like this class of the following that applies: code format enforcement, linting, static analysis, build automation, unit testing, compliance-as-code for the container image, automated functional test, and dynamic analysis.